Barbados Conference Facilities

-There is a recognition that countries which concentrate and market conference facilities tend to earn vital revenue especially if their facilities conform to global standards.
+There is a recognition that countries that concentrate and market conference facilities tend to earn vital revenue, especially if their facilities conform to global standards.

-In Barbados there is a wide range of facilities for hosting conferences.
-Some of these are located at top of the line hotels like:
+In Barbados, there is a wide range of facilities for hosting conferences.
+Some of these are located at the top of the line hotels like:

-The LESC was carefully designed to fit all of the requirements which modern day conferences require.
-Built at a cost of over $40 million the centre, previously known as Sherbourne, hosts a number of events that include large conferences, banquets, trade exhibition and awards ceremonies.
+The LESC was carefully designed to fit all of the requirements which modern-day conferences require.
+Built at the cost of over $40 million, the center, previously known as Sherbourne, hosts several events that include large conferences, banquets, trade exhibitions,s and awards ceremonies.

 It represents a deliberate move by the government to go after the specific niche of conference tourism.

-When planning your next business event, consider the island of Barbados, which has long been known as one of the most popular destinations of the Caribbean.
+When planning your next business event, consider the island of Barbados as one of the Caribbean’s most popular destinations.

-The Barbados economy also includes international business which provides a significant link with the conference business, as many of the companies that make up the sector opt to host their conferences here.
+The Barbados economy also includes international business, which provides a significant link with the conference business.
+Many of the companies that make up the sector opt to host their conferences here.

-The country is also well serviced by a number of international and regional airlines, which is vital for a country looking to attract international conferences.
+The country is also well serviced by several international and regional airlines, which is vital for a country looking to attract international conferences.

-Most of the airlines originate out of the North Atlantic and Caribbean countries, and there are plans to widen the current schedule out of Brazil with a service from Panama.
+Most of the airlines originate from the North Atlantic and Caribbean countries, and there are plans to widen the current schedule out of Brazil with service from Panama.

-The substantial air lift capacity and Barbados’ location as the most easterly Caribbean country provide it with a comparative advantage over other countries in the region.
+The substantial airlift capacity and Barbados’ location as the most easterly Caribbean country provide a comparative advantage over other regions.